softwaremill/akka-http-session/README.md

 You can also encode sessions in the [Json Web Tokens](http://jwt.io) format, by adding the additional `jwt` dependency, which makes use of [`json4s`](http://json4s.org).

-[Java](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/manager/JWTSessionManagerJava.java) and [scala](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/manager/JWTSessionManagerScala.scala) JWT session managers.

 When using JWT, you need to provide a serializer which serializes session data to a `JValue` instead of a `String`.
 A number of serializers for the basic types are present in `JValueSessionSerializer`, as well as a generic serializer for case classes (used above).

 You may also find it helpful to include the json4s-ext library which provides serializers for common Java types such as  `java.util.UUID`, `org.joda.time._` and Java enumerations.

-Grab some [java](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/serializers/JWTSerializersJava.java) and [scala](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/serializers/JWTSerializersScala.scala) examples.
+Grab some [java](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/jwt/JavaJwtExample.java) and [scala](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/serializers/JWTSerializersScala.scala) examples.

 There are many tools available to read JWT session data using various platforms, e.g.
 [for Angular](https://github.com/auth0/angular-jwt).